 Prison Shrews Share the Burden Too

-So the girls resort to shrieking and verbal abuse, and telling them things like, “Look at what a screw-up you are, ending up in Keleh 6 like this, you stupid pathetic zero.”
+So the girls resort to shrieking and verbal abuse, and telling them things like, “Look at what a screw-up you are, ending up in Keleh 6 like this, you stupid pathetic zero!”

-Also, the wardens play all sorts of minor mindgames to assert their authority over the inmates.
+Also, the wardens play all sorts of petty mindgames to assert their authority over the inmates.
 He gave an example of the treatment by a 19-year-old girl-warden, but after his initial surprise, he found it amusing.

-I kind of wonder if these girls are able to turn off all the shrieky negativity & controlling mindgames when not dealing with mildly delinquent young soldiers, and how that affects their relationships back home and then after their service is over, if they can go back to normal.
+I kind of wonder if these girls are able to turn off all the shrieky negativity & controlling mindgames when not dealing with mildly delinquent young soldiers, and how that affects their relationships back home and after their service is over, if they can go back to normal.

-But I figure, hey, they’re sharing the burden.
+But I figure, hey, they’re "sharing the burden."